Q&A FAQ (Frequently Asked Questions)

-We offer open, "public" trainings each quarter for individuals to attend out of their own interest.
-Check our calendar at upper right on our homepage, for upcoming trainings.
+We offer open trainings each quarter for individuals to attend out of their own interest.
+Check our Workshops page for information on upcoming trainings.
 (If none are listed there, then none are yet scheduled!
 We rely on volunteer facilitators, and must coordinate their schedules with campus space availability--an ongoing process.)

 I went through both levels of the Q&A training.
 I'm still interested in learning more.
 Can Q&A help me?

 Yes.
 There is no formal curriculum beyond Level 2; however Inclusion & Equity Education offers individual and group consultations for those interested in continuing the dialogue.
-We also offer and sponsor a variety of informative workshops, presentations and other resources online and on campus throughout the year.
-Finally, interested individuals can also be trained as Q&A Training facilitators.
-See our homepage calendar for all upcoming events.
+We and campus partners also offer and sponsor a variety of informative workshops, presentations and other resources online and on campus throughout the year.
+Finally, interested individuals can also be trained as Q&A Training facilitators, offered occasionally.
+Check our homepage for upcoming events.